 Recipes from CHI!
 Part 1 of 2

-“Going off sugar” has always been hard for me, because the way I eat really healthy even in the face of temptation, is to tell myself, “I could have that if I wanted to.
+“Going off sugar” has always been hard for me, because when I’m tempted to eat something I know I’ll regret, I tell myself, “I could have that if I wanted to.
 I choose not to.”
-(I list reasons in my head, if I’m tempted.)
-Or, occasionally, I say yes rather than no, and I eat chocolate!
+I’ll even list the reasons I choose not to in my head sometimes.
+And yes, there are times when I say yes rather than no, and I eat chocolate!
 I “went off” junk food years ago, but I have never stayed completely away from sugar for more than a few months at a time.

-So to tell myself, “You can’t have that” does a weird number on me psychologically, brings out my demonic inner rebel.
+Telling myself I can’t have something does a weird number on me psychologically, brings out my demonic inner rebel.
 However, I’m up for the challenge.
-And having things to eat, that you love, that contain no sugar or chemical sweeteners, is key!
-Here are some ideas I came back from CHI with.
+And having things to eat that you love that contain no sugar or chemical sweeteners is key!
+Here are some ideas I picked up at CHI.

 Joyce Oliveto’s Favorite Dessert